GeckoRobotics/wheel-adhesion/python/README.md

 # Description of Python Files
-The python scripts here were used for graphing data from the wheel-adhesion detection project
+The python scripts here were used for graphing data from the wheel adhesion detection project

 * MVP Scripts
     * graph_decad.py: Graph decreased adhesion data from iPhone